B-Audette/employee_roster/README.md

 # Employee Roster
-Node, [Express](https://expressjs.com/), [Inquirer](https://github.com/SBoudrias/Inquirer.js/) ,and mySQL made friends to make a happy employee roster you can read and update in the terminal.
+Node, [Express](https://expressjs.com/), [Inquirer](https://github.com/SBoudrias/Inquirer.js/), and mySQL made friends to make a happy employee roster you can read and update in the terminal.

 ## Installation